 INTERPOL issues seven different types of notices that can result in a person’s arrest.
 Each has its own specific sets of conditions written in its official languages of French, English, Spanish, and Arabic.
 Here is a brief summary of each INTERPOL and an international warrant.

 All suspects accused of a crime in the United States are innocent until proven guilty.
 However, many people currently residing in the United State are charged with crimes from other countries.
 It is vital to seek representation from a team of international criminal defense attorneys with a track record of protecting the rights of each client and always looking after their best interests.
 The legal team at Okabe & Haushalter is prepared to provide criminal defense for those who are facing INTERPOL and international warrants.
 We utilize an aggressive and comprehensive approach to ensure our clients are placed in the best position to succeed.
-To learn more on how we can help, contact our law office today and schedule a consultation to discuss your case.
+To learn more about how we can help, contact our law office today and schedule a consultation to discuss your case.